manthanguptaa/real-world-llm-apps/README.md

 ## 🌟 Overview

 This repository contains production-ready applications that leverage state-of-the-art language models to solve real-world problems.
-Each project includes comprehensive documentation, code, and deployment instructions to help you understand and implement LLM-powered solutions.
+Each project includes comprehensive documentation, and code, to help you understand and implement LLM-powered solutions.

 ## 🚀 Featured Applications